HeapsIO/heaps-doc/DomKit.md

 scale-x : 0.5
 scale-y : 2
 ```
-Uniform or X/Y scaling
+Uniform or X/Y scaling.

 ```
 blend : none
 blend : alpha (default)
 blend : add
 ```
-Blendmode
+Blendmode.

 ### Flow properties

-These properties are only valid when the object parent is a `<flow/>` (see [corresponding heaps documentation](https://heaps.io/api/h2d/FlowProperties.html))
+These properties are only valid when the parent object is a `<flow/>` (see [corresponding heaps documentation](https://heaps.io/api/h2d/FlowProperties.html)).

 ```
 margin : 5